jacobo/being_present/slides.md

 .notes I knew him as "Director of engineering".
 Opened my eyes to surfing new places, exploring.
 Surfing in the winter.
 Trying new boards One of the first time's Ed and I surfed together I can only recently started at Brontes.
 He asked me "How are things"?
 I said "which, work? or surf?"
 He replied, oh well surf I guess.
 Clearly you understand what's more important.
 .notes It's critical to always mix work and surfing.
 The yellow board, a big hull shaped by Ryan Lovelace, was picked up while I was in LA, repairing COSs and meeting customers.
 I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
 In between each session, I repaired a COS.
 It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.
+.notes The yellow board, was picked up while I was in LA.
+I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
+.notes In between each session, I repaired a COS.

 !SLIDE[bg=bgquotes.jpg] center align-left
 ## It's critical to always mix work and surfing.
-## The yellow board, was picked up while I was in LA.
-I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
+## The yellow board was picked up while I was in LA, repairing COSs and meeting customers.
-## In between each session, I repaired a COS.
-## It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.
+## ...
+It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.
 --- Ed

 !SLIDE[bg=scene/greywhale.jpg] center